 SEEDS AND SEED OILS

 Chia seeds, flaxseed oil, and macadamia are recognized by the scientific and dermatological communities as a cure-all for people.
-These oils, and the essential fatty acids they’re loaded with, truly love your skin
+They’re known to improve complexion.
+As expostulated on this recent post of an acne-care website, These oils, and the essential fatty acids they’re loaded with, truly love your skin.

 They also help to reduce our risk of heart disease and stroke, regulate blood pressure and blood sugar levels, and fight chronic inflammation….. which causes ageing.